jmcunningham/AngularJS-Learning/README.md

 NOTE: LINKS PRECEDED WITH A ** DISCUSS NEW STUFF IN ANGULAR 1.3.
 Google's post announcing the release of 1.3.0 is [here] (http://angularjs.blogspot.com/2014/10/angularjs-130-superluminal-nudge.html).
 And the [migration guide] (https://docs.angularjs.org/guide/migration#migrating-from-1-2-to-1-3) from 1.2 to 1.3.

+NOTE 2: Soon, I plan to remove all links that deal with Angular 1.0 or 1.1.
+All links will be 1.2 and above.

 ### Table of Contents
 [Books](#books)
 [Videos](#videos)